When to visit the vet?

 BASICS/CAUSES:

 In addition to genetic factors, environmental factors and hormonal influences may play a role.
-It is believed that hormonal changes, especially those related to reproduction, can influence the growth of trichoepitheliomas.
-This could explain why these tumors are more common in older dogs, as hormonal fluctuations occur throughout a dog’s life.
+It is believed that hormonal changes, particularly those related to reproduction, can influence the growth of trichoepitheliomas.
+This could explain why these tumors occur more frequently in older dogs, as hormonal fluctuations occur throughout a dog’s life.

 The most important facts at a glance